esterandr02/Go-Finances/README.md

 # Create a Docker container
 $ sudo docker run --name gostack-postgres -e POSTGRES_PASSWORD=gostack -p 5432:5432 -d postgres

-# Start conteiner - (if your machine has been power off)
+# Start conteiner - (if your machine has been powered off)
 $ docker start (container name/id)

 # Ckeck port - (if port 5432 has being used)